Highlights of the Program

 • Monitoring systems designed to ensure transparency, safety, and efficiency across the entire carbon management chain

-• Supporting governments in shaping effective CCUS regulations and fostering public awareness across Europe
+• Support for governments in shaping effective CCUS regulations and fostering public awareness across Europe

 Q&A SESSION ON DEVELOPING REGIONAL CCS AND TRANSPORT SOLUTIONS